 A Filipino street food that had captured the heart of pinoys, and is healthy too.
 Here's a taho homemade recipe that you could try too if you happen to be away from the homeland and is craving for it.

 I have been thinking of going to the Swap Meet since yesterday, not only that I would be walking from the parking lot into the entrance and inside between vendors but I might find something I need or want.
 And so this morning I went with dad and...

-It is said that displaying 12 round-shaped fruits on New Year's Eve will attract good fortune and luck for the coming New Year.
-Are you missing some of these round fruits to add on your table for New Year's Eve celebration?
+It is said that displaying 12 round-shaped fruits on New Year's Eve will attract good fortune and luck for the coming year.
+Are you out of ideas for round fruits to add to your table this year?
+Here are over 20 ideas for circular fruits.

 The bottle gourd, also called as long melon prefers creeping on the ground before.
 But something happened that taught the gourd a lesson, and since then, this vegetable preferred climbing up into trellis than being on the ground.

-Maria Cristina falls, the twin falls is one of over 20 waterfalls found in Iligan City in Northern Mindanao.
 There is a legend on how Maria Cristina happened to be the twin majestic falls that captivates both locals and tourists in Iligan City in Northern Mindanao.

 Ever wondered how come the squid got its tint?
 Find out in this interesting Filipino legend of the squid.

 Listed here are 5 movies of the popular tv series of my early teen, Lupin III.
 From the first Lupin III movie, The Mystery Of Mamo, here's more movies of Lupin III for the fanatics.

 Alright, honestly I wasn't even planning on writing a hub tonight as I was focus on commenting back to fellow hubbers and trying to log in to websites I haven't been to for a year or so.
 And that just gave me some headache as I don't remember the...